Landmark Commission Ordinance

 - To encourage development of vacant properties located in designated Historic Districts in accordance with neighborhood character.

-This commission consists of seven members who have been residents of the city for at least five years prior to their appointments by Council for three-year terms.
-Call 216-291-4878 for agenda and meeting place or see Calendar of Events.
-The Landmark Commission designates landmarks in the city in order to preserve, protect and perpetuate places, buildings, structures, works of art, etc., having a special historical, community or aesthetic interest or value.
+The Landmark Commission consists of seven (7) members who have been residents of the city for at least five years prior to their appointments by Council for three-year terms.

 For questions concerning the Landmark Commission, contact Planning and Development at 216-291-4878 or one of the following staff members: